A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Introduction

-RFF involves building emitter representations from characteristics that are present in their signals.
-This can be particularly useful for downstream tasks such as SEI, which involves classifying signals into their emitter origination (e.g. differentiating between various radars, 5G sources, etc) \cite{jagannath2022comprehensive, ren2025comprehensive}.
-In general, the emitter characteristics are unintentional (e.g., the waveform, transmission timing or bandwidth), caused by the channel (e.g., Doppler frequency offset, dispersion, scintillation), or intentional \cite{jagannath2022comprehensive}.
-Intentional characteristics are often assumed to originate from inherent transmitter hardware imperfections (e.g., amplitude rise-time, ripple, phase distortion, nonlinearities in the transmitter processing chain, antenna responses) and/or are induced by manufacturing variabilities, including individual components in the transmitter processing chain.
-Spoofing or concealing these characteristics is difficult, allowing tasks such as SEI to be possible.
-Overall, RFF involves finding set of specific characteristics or features (intentional or not) which are unique to a RF emitter that can be extracted from the received transmission \cite{jagannath2022comprehensive, ren2025comprehensive}.
+RFF involves building representations or profiles of RF emitters from distinct features that are present in their received transmissions.
+These can be utilised by a downstream task such as identifying each individual transmitter or distinguishing between emitter types (e.g. different radars, 5G sources, etc.) \cite{jagannath2022comprehensive, ren2025comprehensive}.
+In general, the sought emitters' characteristics can be intentional (e.g. the waveform parameters, modulation scheme, transmission timing or bandwidth, etc.), albeit impacted by the propagation channel effects (e.g. fading, dispersion, scintillation, etc.), or unintentional \cite{jagannath2022comprehensive, xie2024radio}.
+The latter often originate from inherent transmitter hardware imperfections (e.g. amplitude rise-time, ripple, phase distortion, nonlinearities in the processing chain, antenna responses, etc.) and/or are induced by manufacturing variabilities, including from individual hardware components \cite{jagannath2022comprehensive, al2024radio, ahmed2024comprehensive, ren2025comprehensive}.
+Spoofing or obfuscating the resultant (physical-layer) fingerprints is difficult.
+Overall, RFF entails defining and extracting salient features (intentional or not) that enable the recognition of the targeted emitters \cite{soltanieh2020review, al2024radio, ren2025comprehensive, abbas2024radio}, this is, RF fingerprint identification (RFFI).